 JANUARY 2014: Tracing Lines commercial launch

-Tracing Lines, my debut CD on the Métier label recorded by the Fidelio Trio, Patricia Rozario and Carla Rees, has been commercially released, and is now available internationally in CD shops and from most online retailers.
+Tracing Lines, Robert’s debut CD on the Métier label recorded by the Fidelio Trio, Patricia Rozario and Carla Rees, has been commercially released, and is now available internationally in CD shops and from most online retailers.
 You can also purchase it directly from the Métier website at:

 OCTOBER 2013: Bachtrack review of Cardiff CD launch concert